 Islands connected to the mainland by an isthmus have been inhabited by people since prehistoric times and around 65% of the natural tombolos found on the coasts of the Mediterranean Sea are ancient settlements.

-Strictly speaking, a tombolo is a sand spit connecting the mainland to an offshore island or obstacle.
-A sand spit is often generated on each side of the island.
-In the lee of a small island, both sand spits will join as a sandy isthmus, possibly leaving a triangular marsh area near the initial coastline.
-A large island may generate two separate sand spits and a large marsh area (Giens, Orbetello).
-In this study, we will call “tombolo” the whole mushroom-like feature including the sandy isthmus and the island.
+Strictly speaking, a tombolo is a sandy isthmus connecting the mainland at a right angle to an offshore island or obstacle.
+A sand spit is often generated from the mainland to each side of the island.
+In the lee of a small island, both sand spits will join as a single sandy isthmus, possibly leaving a triangular marsh area near the initial coastline.
+A large island may generate two separate sand spits and a large marsh area.

-The Cap Serrat tombolo is small with a 160 m island, and the Orbetello tombolo is one of the largest with a 12 km island, about 80-times larger, but the general geomorphological shapes are similar.
+The Cap Serrat tombolo is small with a 160 m island, and the Mandriola tombolo with a 3600 m island, over 20-times larger, but the general geomorphological shapes are similar.

 A rocky cape is obviously not a tombolo, as it does not have a sandy isthmus.